View Source AWS.Omics (aws-elixir v1.0.10)

 View Source

-Gets information about a read set activation job.
+Returns detailed information about the status of a read set activation job in JSON format.

 Link to this function